ShaitanLyss/these/README.md

 # Hecate
-**A thesis on running simulations without writing a single line of code**
+**A thesis on running simulations without writing a single line of code.**

 ## Prerequisites